 Consistent patient monitoring is required to fully document the presence of various biomarkers in different individuals.
 Previously, this required either home doctor visits or having patients visit a clinic.

-Remote microsampling is a novel alternative that opens new pathways of care.
-It allows patients to take samples at home so scientists, doctors, researchers, and other healthcare professionals can easily monitor their health and wellness.
-The application of this smarter healthcare technology allows for unprecedented flexibility in monitoring.
-It's a huge improvement over traditional methods, making way for new innovations and cost savings and an improved patient and practitioner experience.
+Remote microsampling is a novel alternative that opens new pathways of care, including monitoring of vitamins.
+It allows patients to collect blood samples at home so research scientists, doctors and other healthcare professionals can easily monitor their health and wellness.